Dr. Aristotle Voineskos, M.D., Ph.D

 Daniel Felsky, Ph.D

 Dr. Daniel Felsky (PhD, Institute of Medical Science, University of Toronto) completed his doctoral training under Dr. Voineskos in 2016, and has since completed a productive first year of his postdoctoral fellowship at Brigham and Women’s Hospital and Harvard Medical School, and recently transitioned to a postdoctoral scientist position in the newly founded Center for Translational and Computational Neuroimmunology at Columbia University Medical Center.
 In addition, Dr. Felsky is continuing his investigations into the complex genomic foundations of aging and Alzheimer’s disease as an associate scientist at the Broad Institute of MIT and Harvard.
 Since starting his fellowship, Dr. Felsky has published four peer-reviewed articles, been invited to speak at three national and international conferences, and, in 2016, was awarded the CIHR Institute of Aging Fellowship Prize of Excellence in Research on Aging.
+Recently, Dr. Felsky has returned to CAMH as the Head of Whole Person Modeling at the Krembil Centre for Neuroinformatics.

 Julie Winterburn, M.Sc